Virtual Clinic Videos

 Signals — Marshall Abrams

-with a LED (Light Emitting Diode) that's only .1 inch wide.
+LED (Light Emitting Diode) that's only .1 inch wide.
+The LEDs we

-The LEDs we use are nice because the light from the individual
+use are nice because the light from the individual chips light up

 Similar: Semaphore Signals by Jim Atkinson